Montessori While Traveling: What Works

 - Had a plan on how I would enter the plane.
-(Avalyn in carrier, carry on bag on left shoulder, Samuel carrying his bag and holding my right hand, Samuel carrying boarding passes.)
+(Avalyn in a carrier, carry on bag on the left shoulder, Samuel carrying his bag and holding my right hand, Samuel carrying boarding passes.)

-- Prepaid for rental car.
+- Prepaid for the rental car.

 - Had a schedule of events for where we would be each day.

-I packed our toy bag days before hand.
+I packed our toy bag days beforehand.
 Most of the toys were new and neither of the kids knew what I packed.
 This really helped when it was time to entertain.
 Each item had a discovery time to it which was perfect to prolong the playing with each toy.
 Some toys we packed: